 Within years the Romans ruled the land, setting up cities, roads and spas.
 However, by the 5th century the Roman Empire withdrew from Britain, leaving the way clear for an influx of Anglo-Saxons and, later, Vikings.
 The Norman Conquest, initially marked by the Battle of Hastings in 1066, caused many Anglo-Saxons to flee.
 The Normans carried out a huge census of England, documented in the Domesday Book.

 Of the many royal houses that subsequently ruled, it was arguably the Tudors in the 1500s that had the most profound impact.
 King Henry VIII broke away from Catholicism and created the Church of England, essentially in order to be granted a divorce.
 This decision had huge implications for England’s future and led to prolonged religious tensions.

 Around a century later, the English Civil War saw dividing lines drawn up again, this time between parliamentary forces and royalist supporters.
 The war led to King Charles I’s execution and left a framework for rule by parliamentary democracy which remains today.

-Inspired by Portuguese and Spanish exploration in the 15th century, by the early 20th century, the British Empire had become the largest in the world, with numerous overseas colonies and supported by an economic system dependent on global trade.
-However the onset of both WWI (1914-18) and WWII (1939-45) signalled the beginning of the end for the Empire and by the fifties Britain had begun to divest itself of its colonies.
-Post-war Britain looked very different, as many women were brought into the workforce for the first time, taking the place of men who were away, fighting at the front.
-Labour leader Clement Atlee introduced significant social change that was to bring free healthcare, better housing and more access to education for future generations.
+By the early 20th century the British Empire had become the largest in the world, with numerous overseas colonies.
+The onset of WWI and WWII signalled change, and by the 1950s Britain had begun to divest itself of its colonies.
+Post-war Britain looked very different, as many women came into the workforce for the first time.
+Significant social change also brought free healthcare, better housing and more access to education.